zwclose/jekyll-now/_posts/2017-12-7-HP-keylogger.md

 UPD:
 Turns out it's not HP's failure.
 Synaptics released a statement on the issue: https://www.synaptics.com/company/blog/touchpad-security-brief
 From the statement I can conclude that other vendors (Lenovo, Dell, ...) might be affected too.
 To check if your driver contains 'the debug tool' run "findstr.exe /I ulScanCode SynTP.sys" from the command line: if the driver is clean findstr won't print anything.
-Also it worth to note that the 'proprietary binary format' mentioned in the statement is easy to decode and is not necessarily "a rolling memory buffer" but might be a persistent file.
+Also it worth to note that the "proprietary binary format" mentioned in the statement is easy to decode and is not necessarily "a rolling memory buffer" but might be a persistent file.

 ***
 Sometime ago someone asked me if I can figure out how to control HP's laptop keyboard backlit.
 I asked for the keyboard driver SynTP.sys, opened it in IDA and after some browsing noticed a few interesting strings: